Diplomasafe/mceu/README.md

 # MCEU Micro-Credentials Platform 🎓

-Welcome to the MCEU Micro-Credentials Platform, a comprehensive solution for managing micro-credentials within the European Union.
+Welcome to the **MCEU Micro-Credentials Platform**, a comprehensive solution for managing micro-credentials within the European Union.

 ## Overview 🚀

 MCEU Platform is a comprehensive credential management system for issuing and managing Verifiable Credentials (VCs) in the hospitality industry.
-The platform consists of multiple Vue.js frontends and a Nest.js backend.
+The platform consists of two Vue.js frontends and a Nest.js backend.

 ## Features 🔧